stefaleon/React-Bands/README.md

 * The App passes a callback function to the BandForm as a prop.
 This callback will update the state in App.
 On submit the form simply will call this callback (onSave) and a copy of all the values in the form's state will be passed to it.

 * handleSubmit also clears the form data.

+&nbsp;
+## 13 handleSave

+* Configure the save handler that is passed to the BandForm as the onSave prop's value.
+Adds the new band to the bands array and increases the nextBandId by one.